-Composite fillings and glass ionomer fillings are usually light cured.
-They are set in 1 to 2 millimeter thick layers, Rothschild said, taking about 2 to 20 seconds per layer.
+- Composite fillings and glass ionomer fillings are usually light cured.
+They are set in 1- to 2-millimeter-thick layers, taking about 2 to 20 seconds per layer.

-Ceramic fillings set immediately, with the aid of the dentist’s blue wavelength light.
-“It’s already milled or fired, and the bonding adhesive that holds it in place is cured in seconds,” Rothschild explained.
+- Ceramic fillings set immediately, with the aid of the dentist’s blue wavelength light.
+Rothschild explained: “It’s already milled or fired, and the bonding adhesive that holds it in place is cured in seconds.”

-Most fillings heal quickly with no problem.
+Most fillings heal quickly without complications.
 After the anesthetic wears off, your tooth may feel a little sensitive, but this usually goes away in a day or so.

 “Metal fillings, like amalgam and gold, occasionally have a period of post-op cold sensitivity for a few days or even weeks,” Rothschild said.
 “This is less likely but still possible with a bonded composite or glass ionomer filling.”